Justine Irene Bendel

 In the area of international litigation, I have created a body of work that shows the possibilities that are offered through international judicial decisions.
 We are in a time where international courts and tribunals take a pivotal role in shaping international environmental and climate change law, and my two books (to be published in the coming months), entitled “Litigating the environment” and “Public interest litigation in international law” both aim at showing how international courts can have a positive impact on the protection of the environment.
 Let’s hope they don’t disappoint!

-Through her participation in the Mary Centre’s Policy Fellowship, Justine has among others worked with Paolo Perotti, Chief Legal Officer, Ministry of Environment (Policy Fellowship 2022-23 – Green transition).
+In previous policy fellowships, Justine has worked with Paolo Perotti, Chief Legal Officer, Ministry of Environment (Alumner - Policy Fellowship).